keep-network/keep-core/docs/development/README.md

    The commit includes diffs, diffs include paths, paths imply packages.
 We consider this unnecessary and noisy.
- - We *discourage* single-letter variable names and related extra-shortness, with an exception for external packages and the `err` variable, and iteration indices.
+ - We *discourage* single-letter variable names and related extra-shortness, with exceptions for external packages (we use the package name irrespective of our own practices, for the most part), the `err` variable, and iteration indices.
 Short variable names produce diffs that are more difficult to analyze quickly, and generally result in lower clarity for less experienced developers.
 We consider this an antipattern, and the additional typed characters to be comparatively very cheap.

 ### Relay States